SkillsMapper/skillsmapper/setup/README.md

 # Setup

-This is a summary of [Chapter S1](../chapters/ch05.asciidoc).
+This is a summary of [Chapter 4](../chapters/ch04.asciidoc).

 It may be out of date.
-Please use the chapter rather than this README if you have access.
+Please use the chapter rather than this  page if you have access.

 ## Prerequisites